How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 If you look at the results from our Data-Driven Fasting Challenges, you’ll see that many people lose weight even faster than 1.0% per week.
 However, after four weeks, we encourage people to switch to maintenance mode in the Data-Driven Fasting app.
 Then, after giving your mind and body a break from dieting for a few weeks, you will be ready to push again in the next phase.

-While some loss of lean mass is normal during weight loss, it’s important to keep an eye on it.
-In our Macros Masterclass, Optimisers can track their weight and body fat %.
+While some loss of lean mass is normal during weight loss, it’s important to monitor it.
+In our Macros Masterclass, Optimisers can track their weight and body fat percentage.
 If they are losing more lean mass than fat, the Smart Macros algorithm in Nutrient Optimiser will increase their protein target for the coming week.

 To learn more, see What Do the Numbers on My Bioimpedance Body Fat Scale Mean (and How Can I Manage Them)?